Kaltsoon/data-management-and-databases/exercises/sql-exercises-5.md

 List all the teachers (teacher number, surname, first name, month name of the grade date) who have evaluated a course in May.
 Rename the last column as "Grade month".
 Sort the result by teacher number in ascending order.

+> [!IMPORTANT]
-NOTICE: Make sure that the result of your query is not dependent of the local language (English, Finnish, ...).
+> Make sure that the result of your query is not dependent of the local language (English, Finnish, ...).

 ## 12.